Fakahatchee Strand Preserve State Park

 Fakahatchee Strand State Preserve is a Florida State Park just west of Copeland, Florida.
 It is located in the Fakahatchee Strand, a thread of forested strand (swamp) in Big Cypress, a section of the Florida Everglades off SR 29.

+Ecology

 Flora

 Plants found in the park include royal palm, bald cypress, bromeliads, ferns, and orchids.

 Fauna

 Among the wildlife of the park are a number of threatened and endangered species: the Florida panther, wood stork, black bear, fox squirrel, and Everglades mink.
 The park also is home to white-tailed deer, raccoons, opossums, red-shouldered hawks, wild turkeys, owls, and vultures.
 Alligators, ducks, sandhill cranes, roseate spoonbills, bald eagles, and osprey can be seen in the park.

 Recreational activities

 Activities include plant and wildlife viewing.
-Amenities include Janes Scenic Drive, an 11–mile–long unpaved, gravel road, a 2,000 foot boardwalk and guided tours.
+Amenities include Janes Scenic Drive, an 11-mile-long unpaved, gravel road, a 2,000 foot boardwalk and guided tours.

 Hours

 Florida state parks are open between 8 a.m. and sundown every day of the year (including holidays).